 Recent advances in medical science have revealed that, to achieve good health and a long life, it is not enough that you eat a healthy diet, exercise regularly and see a doctor often.
 You also need to get enough sun exposure to maintain your serum 25(OH)D level at 30 ng/mL or higher.

 Why Sun Exposure?

 Every one of the 37 trillion cells in your body has a receptor for one or more of these biomolecules.
-A shortage of these biomolecules manifests over time in higher risk for almost every known disease and adverse health condition including a shortened life expectancy.
+A shortage of these biomolecules manifests over time in higher risk for a wide range of chronic and infectious diseases and adverse health conditions including shortened life expectancy.

 What is Serum 25(OH)D?

 Serum 25(OH)D is a precursor to vitamin D formed when photons from sun convert 7-dehydrocholesterol located in the lower layers of the skin into vitamin D3, which is then metabolized in the liver to form 25(OH)D (also known as 25-hydroxyvitamin D).
 The level of 25(OH)D in the blood (serum 25(OH)D) is used to determine a person’s vitamin D status.
 25(OH)D is subsequently metabolized in the kidneys into 1-25-dihydroxyvitamin D, the active form of vitamin D.

 Since 70%-90% of 25(OH)D is produced by sun exposure, the level of 25(OH)D in your blood is at the same time a measure of your vitamin D status and a biomarker for sun exposure.
 It is the best metric currently available for the amount of your sun exposure and thus for the adequacy of the other biomolecules produced in your body by sun exposure.

 Why 30 ng/mL?